Harphies/my-webiste/src/pages/post_21/index.md

 - Content Based Filtering Techniques: This techniques of recommendation systems use the profile of a user to suggest something new the user might like base on its likes, commemnts, dislike etc.
 - Collaborative techniques: This techniques of recommender engine use the profile of one user to recommend something for another user base on something they have in common like gender, location, beliefs(Law of attraction)
-- Popularity based recommendation: Recommedning a popular item to users.
+- Popularity based recommendation: Recommending a popular item to users.
 - Hybrid Recommender systems.
 It combines two or three systems together to make a recommendation
   - Knowledge-Based Recommender
   - Content-Filtering Recommender